exasim-project/NeoFOAM/doc/finiteVolume/cellCentred/DSL.rst

         NeoFOAM::scalar value = 1.0;
     };

-The required scaling of the term is handle by the `scaleField` function that is provided by the EqnTermMixin.
-The `scaleField` function returns 'ScalingField' class that considers scaling by fields and scalars.
+The required scaling of the term is handle by the `scaleField` function, provided by `EqnTermMixin`.
+The `scaleField` function returns the 'ScalingField' class that is used to scale by fields and scalars.

 .. code-block:: cpp